Euclidean plane and its relatives; a minimalist introduction: Circles, horocycles, and equidistants

-Note that according to Lemma~\ref{lem:h-circle=circle}, any h-circle is formed by a Euclidean circle which lies completely in the h-plane.
-Further any h-line is an intersection of the h-plane with the circle perpendicular to the absolute.
+According to Lemma~\ref{lem:h-circle=circle}, every h-circle is a Euclidean circle that lies entirely within the h-plane.
+Furthermore, every h-line is an intersection of the h-plane with a circle perpendicular to the absolute.

-In this section we will describe the h-geometric meaning of the intersections of the other circles with the h-plane.
+In this section, we will describe the h-geometric meaning of the intersections of other circles with the h-plane.

-You will see that all these intersections formed by a {}\emph{perfectly round shape} in the h-plane; i.e., h-geometrically all the points on an equidistant look the same.
+You will see that all these intersections have a {}\emph{perfectly round shape} in the h-plane.

-One may think of these curves as about trajectories of a car which drives in the plane with fixed position of the wheel.
-In the Euclidean plane, this way you either run along a circles or along a line.
+One may think of these curves as the trajectories of a car with a fixed position of the steering wheel.
+In the Euclidean plane, this way you either travel along a circle or a line.

-In hyperbolic plane the picture is different.
-If you turn wheel far right, you will run along a circle.
-If you turn it less, at certain position of wheel, you will never come back, the path will be different from the line.
-If you turn the wheel further a bit, you start to run along a path which stays on the same distant from an h-line.
+In the hyperbolic plane, the picture is different.
+If you turn the steering wheel to the far right, you will travel along a circle.
+If you turn it less, at a certain position of the wheel, you will never return to the same point, but the path will be different from a line.
+If you turn the wheel a bit further, then you start to travel along a path that stays at a fixed distance from an h-line.

-\parbf{Equidistants of h-lines.} Consider h-plane with absolute $\Omega$.
-Assume a circle $\Gamma$ intersects $\Omega$ in two distinct points $A$ and $B$.
-Denote by $g$ the intersection of $\Gamma$ with h-plane.
-Let us draw an h-line $m$ with the ideal points $A$ and $B$.
+\parbf{Equidistants of h-lines.} Consider the h-plane with the absolute~$\Omega$.
+Assume a circle $\Gamma$ intersects $\Omega$ at two distinct points, $A$ and~$B$.
+Suppose that $g$ denotes the intersection of $\Gamma$ with the h-plane.

-\begin{thm}{Exercise} Show that the h-line $m$ is uniquely determined by its ideal points $A$ and $B$. \end{thm}
+Let us draw an h-line $m$ with the ideal points $A$ and~$B$.
+According to Exercise~\ref{ex:ideal-line-unique}, $m$ is uniquely defined.

-Consider any h-line $\ell$ perpendicular to $m$; let $\Delta$ be the circle containing $\ell$.
+Consider an h-line $\ell$ perpendicular to~$m$; let $\Delta$ be the circle containing~$\ell$.